 First of all, it’s recommended to inspect your tent after each use to identify any mold or mildew that needs to be dealt with, especially if you’re a frequent camper.
 You don’t want to be unknowingly inhaling mold particles on your next camping trip!
 Much like why you wash your sleeping bag you will want to ensure your tent is both clean and hygienic for sleeping in.

 If you notice any suspicious spots, make sure they are not simply dirt or dust by giving them a quick wipe with a wet rag.
-If the spots don’t come off easily, you may have a mold or mildew problem.
-Mold usually appears as small black, blue, or green specks on the fabric on the tent.
+If the spots don’t come off easily, you may have a mold problem.
+It usually appears as small black, blue, or green specks on the fabric of the tent.
 Sometimes, these specks may be fuzzy.
 Mildew is similar and usually white, gray, or yellow.
 Because moisture and humidity cause mold and mildew, you may notice a musty smell as well.

-3 ways of Cleaning Mold and Mildew from a Tent
+5 ways of Cleaning Mold and Mildew from a Tent that Smells

 Soap and Water Method